-The 53-year-old added he "thought they'd got the wrong person," when he got the call from the producers, as people frequently confuse him with former BBC colleague and 2009 Strictly winner, Chris Hollins.
+The 53-year-old added he "thought they'd got the wrong person" when he got the call from the producers, because people frequently confuse him with former BBC colleague and 2009 Strictly winner Chris Hollins.

-Teenage social media star Saffron Barker - whose book Saffron Barker Vs Real Life topped the Sunday Times bestseller list - said she was "very grateful for the opportunity", after she was announced as the fourth contestant.
+Teenage social media star Saffron Barker - whose book Saffron Barker Vs Real Life topped the Sunday Times bestseller list - said she was "very grateful for the opportunity".

 She added that she was inspired by the success of another of last year's finalists, fellow YouTuber Joe Sugg.
 "I'm excited to follow in his footsteps," she declared.
 "He did absolutely amazing...
 I've got a lot to live up to."

-EastEnders actress Emma Barton, who plays Honey Mitchell, was one of the first names to be announced in a reveal on The One Show featuring last year's winner Stacey Dooley.
+EastEnders actress Emma Barton, who plays Honey Mitchell, was one of the first names to be announced.

 Barton said she was a big fan of Strictly and was therefore "over the moon" to be asked to appear in series 17.

 Former England goalkeeper David James said he was persuaded to compete by ex-contestant and former swimmer Mark Foster, who had an "amazing experience" on the dancefloor.

 James, 49, who was the oldest player at the 2010 World Cup in South Africa, said he was "really excited" to be chosen and had "some big shoes to fill" following previous appearances by sports stars.

 Comedian Chris Ramsey, who starred as Jack Pearson in the BBC Two sitcom Hebburn, said he was "really buzzing" but noted that while he is hungry for success, he has never been a natural shoe shuffler.